 In Humans What Determines The Sex Of Offspring And Why

 The fascinating dance of life includes the determination of sex, a process deeply rooted in our genes and chromosomes.
-In humans, the sex of offspring is primarily determined by the presence or absence of the Y chromosome, a tiny but mighty piece of genetic material that sets off a cascade of biological events leading to either male or female development.
-This article delves into the intricacies of sex determination in humans, exploring the key players, mechanisms, and underlying science.
+On the flip side, in humans, the sex of offspring is primarily determined by the presence or absence of the Y chromosome, a tiny but mighty piece of genetic material that sets off a cascade of biological events leading to either male or female development.
+This article digs into the intricacies of sex determination in humans, exploring the key players, mechanisms, and underlying science.

 The Chromosomal Basis of Sex Determination

 At the heart of sex determination lies the concept of chromosomes, the thread-like structures within our cells that carry our genetic information.
 Humans have 46 chromosomes arranged in 23 pairs.
-Of these, 22 pairs are autosomes, which carry genes for general body characteristics.
-The remaining pair are the sex chromosomes, which determine an individual's sex.
+In real terms, of these, 22 pairs are autosomes, which carry genes for general body characteristics.
+The remaining pair are the sex chromosomes, which determine an individual's sex Most people skip this — try not to.
+Turns out it matters..

 There are two types of sex chromosomes: